PurdueAF/purdue-af/docs/source/doc-gpus.rst

    a GPU for a Slurm job, simply add ``--gpus-per-node=1`` argument to ``sbatch`` command.

-   - If you submit Slurm jobs directly from the Purdue AF inteface, they will be submitted to the Hammer cluster, which currectly features 13 nodes with **Nvidia T4** GPUs.
+   - The Slurm jobs submitted directly from the Purdue AF inteface are executed at the Hammer cluster, which features 22 nodes with **Nvidia T4** GPUs.

-   - If you need more GPUs, or different GPU models, you may consider submitting Slurm jobs at Gilbreth cluster.
-To log in to Gilbreth cluster directly from the Purdue AF interface, simply run command ``ssh gilbreth`` and use BoilerKey credentials.
+   - If you need more GPUs, or different GPU models, you may consider submitting Slurm jobs at `Gilbreth cluster <https://www.rcac.purdue.edu/compute/gilbreth>`_.
+     To log in to Gilbreth cluster directly from the Purdue AF interface, simply run command ``ssh gilbreth`` and use BoilerKey two-factor authentication.
      Once you have logged in, you can use Slurm queues on Gilbreth cluster to run GPU jobs.

      .. important::